 “Thanks, I’ll see you when I’m done,” Yemi said, as she began walking over to one of the curtained rooms.

-As she pushed back the curtain, her eyes once again adjusted to the dimness of the room, the low, ambient lighting meant to create the illusion of intimacy between the girls and their patrons, who often wanted to feel a connection.
+As she pushed back the curtain, her eyes once again adjusted to the dimness of the room and the low, ambient lighting meant to create the illusion of intimacy between the girls and their patrons, who often wanted to feel a connection.
 Usually, Yemi hated private dances, as some of the men felt like the fact that they paid more money gave them greater leeway with how they treated the girls.
 For some girls, these kinds of clients provided the opportunity for extra-curricular activity, but Yemi drew the line there and frequently made it known.
 Back when she was just starting out at the club, she had had a few problems with clients getting overly touchy, but these days her clients were more regular and knew her rules.
 Some of them liked the fact they couldn’t touch her, which she couldn’t exactly complain about.
 Today, her client was a newer customer known as “Mr. Smith,” who always came in with a well-tailored suit, which, combined with the fact that he always ordered a private room, made her think that he was well-off.
 Yemi didn’t mind dancing for Mr. Smith because he was one of the men that never tried to touch her.
 Rather, he would sit perfectly still and watch her with such concentration that it sometimes took her back to the days of her more formal auditions, when the Mesdames would inspect every line of her form with the focus of hawks.
 Tonight was the third time he had asked for her, and he was yet to do anything that allowed her to categorize him in her mental roster.

 She approached the pole on the mini stage in front of the couch Mr. Smith sat on and began to dance.
 She moved slowly at first, testing out her foot to see if the slight pain of earlier would affect her movements.
 Seeing that it was bearable, Yemi soon began her pole work.
 As she moved, she flashed back to a conversation she’s had with her mother two weeks before.
 There had been a feature on pole dance workouts on a daytime show, and seeing an opening, she had asked her mother her opinion on the idea.